edcast/eddata-sdk/README.md

 ````
         pip3 install -r gcp_requirements.txt
 ````
-# Command to run
+## Command to download dataset from GCP:
 ````
-GCP_ENV=yes python3 edc_data_export.py \
+python3 edc_data_export.py \
-    -c $SERVICE_ACCOUNT_JSON \
+    --cred_file $SERVICE_ACCOUNT_JSON \
+    --provider gcp \
-    -q "select * from $CUSTOMER_DATASET.$TABLE_NAME" \
+    --query "select * from $CUSTOMER_DATASET.$TABLE_NAME" \
+    --filename output.csv \
 ````
 Above command runs and stores the extracted data in CSV format in the output.csv

-# Downloading each Eddata dataset
-This is the section where downloading of data in the past hour for every single eddata dataset is described below.

-# Sample Queries for GCP
+## Sample Queries for GCP
-Some sample queries that can be used or refrenced.
+Some sample queries that can be reffered.

 ````
 SELECT * FROM edc_qa_analytics_customer_100006.o_user_card_performance
 SELECT * FROM edc_qa_analytics_customer_100006.o_user_assignments_performance
 ````
-The output file will be downloaded locally with the given name.
+The output file will be downloaded locally with the given name provided through --filename argument.